 This course examines non-fiction literature as a literary genre with sub-genres, as a reflection of the social and cultural milieu in which it is produced, and as a reflection of a writer's style.
 Readings include reportage, history, biography, journals, travel writing.
-Prerequisite: One 200-level literature survey course.
+Prerequisite: ENG 120.
 Offered as needed.